eligugliotta/tarc/README.md

 * [Gugliotta, E., & Dinarelli, M. (2020, June).
 TArC.
 Un corpus d'arabish tunisien.
 In Actes: JEP-TALN (RÉCITAL).Vol 2: (pp. 232-240).
 ATALA.](https://hal.archives-ouvertes.fr/hal-02784772/)
 * [Gugliotta, E. et al., (2020).
 Multi-Task Sequence Prediction For Tunisian Arabizi Multi-Level Annotation.](https://www.aclweb.org/anthology/2020.wanlp-1.16/)

-The TArC has been designed as a flexible and multi-purpose open corpus in order to be a useful support for different types of analyses: computational and linguistics, as well as for NLP tools training.
+TArC has been designed as a flexible and multi-purpose open corpus in order to be a useful support for different types of analyses: computational and linguistics, as well as for NLP tools training.

 Arabish, also known as *Arabizi*, is a spontaneous encoding of Arabic dialects in Latin characters and *arithmographs* (numbers used as letters).
 This **code-system** was developed by Arabic-speaking users of social media in order to facilitate the writing in the Computer Mediated Communication (CMC) and text messaging informal frameworks [[2]](#2).